RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_plugin/index.rst

 For more detailed guidelines, refer to:
-`Developing LabVIEW Plug and Play Instrument Drivers <https://www.ni.com/en/support/downloads/instrument-drivers/tools-resources/developing-labview-plug-and-play-instrument-drivers.html>`_
-Or see our :ref:`tutorial on creating a driver <create-new-driver>`
+`Developing LabVIEW Plug and Play Instrument Drivers <https://www.ni.com/en/support/downloads/instrument-drivers/tools-resources/developing-labview-plug-and-play-instrument-drivers.html>`_ or see our :ref:`tutorial on creating a driver <create-new-driver>`

 Driver Development Checklist: